 Join us for a gentle walk through Blackburn Park in the soft light of early evening, as the day begins to turn toward sunset.
 As part of the natural world ourselves, returning to nature invites us back inward — a chance to discharge what we’ve been carrying and quietly recharge our batteries.

-Guided by Leslie Drewel, a longtime nature lover and former Naturalist at Powder Valley, whose passion for hiking and bird watching is complemented by an interest in wild edibles, we’ll learn about the nature that surrounds us, touch on foraging, and allow ourselves to slow down and get grounded.
+Guided by Leslie Drewel, a longtime nature lover and former Naturalist at Powder Valley, whose passion for hiking and bird watching is complemented by an interest in wild edibles, we’ll learn about the nature that surrounds us, how to forage, what is edible and what is not, and make a tea from wild edibles in the park.

 Slowing down to listen, to be present, and to feel thankful for the birds, bugs, bushes, and unseen rhythms of the land is a simple and nourishing way to end the week.